With Love (TV series): Casting

+Release

+The five-episode first season of With Love was released on December 17, 2021.
+The six-episode second season premiered on June 2, 2023.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 100% approval rating with an average rating of 7/10, based on 13 critic reviews.
 The website's critics consensus reads, "Depicting the travails of a close-knit family with unabashed warmth, With Love tempers its earnestness with grounded characters."
 Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 7 critics, indicating "generally favorable reviews".

 Accolades

 With Love was nominated for the Outstanding New TV Series category for the 33rd GLAAD Media Awards in 2022.